 The Difference Between Conversational AI & the Best Recruiting Chatbots

-Conversational AI for recruiting and recruiting chatbots are terms that are often used interchangeably.
+Conversational AI recruitment chatbots and traditional recruiting chatbots are terms that are often used interchangeably.
 But, in short, Conversational AI is a set of technologies that enables computers to simulate real human-like conversations.
 Recruiting chatbots are unable to simulate human conversations and create an experience that’s closer to filling out a form over a text message.

 Candidate Engagement Matters